samiabida/frontend-web-developer-application/README.md

 Bonus points; (in case you want to have more fun)

-1. Swap broken images on error with a defualt one.
+1. Swap broken images on error with a default one.
 2. Persist the data.
 3. Add some testing.